Stephanie Vaquer: Consejo Mundial de Lucha Libre (2019–2024)

-Vaquer began wrestling in Consejo Mundial de Lucha Libre (CMLL) in Mexico on August 9, 2019, becoming CMLL's first female South American wrestler.
-In October 2020, she was paired with Dalys in a tournament for the Mexican National Women's Tag Team Championship, but they were eliminated in the quarter-finals by Princesa Sugehit and Sanely.
+On 9 August 2019, Vaquer made her debut for Consejo Mundial de Lucha Libre (CMLL) in Mexico as part of the Campeonato Universal de Amazonas ("Universal Amazons Championship") tournament, becoming CMLL's first female South American wrestler.
+She was the second wrestler eliminated by La Jarochita.
+In October 2020, she was paired with Dalys in a tournament for the Mexican National Women's Tag Team Championship, defeating Estrellita and Mystique in the first round, before losing in the quarter-finals to Princesa Sugehit and Sanely.
+On 2 July 2021, she unsuccessfully challenged Sugehit for the CMLL World Women's Championship.
+On 28 October 2022, Vaquer represented Mexico in a torneo cibernetico as part of the International Gran Prix tournament, where she eliminated Reyna Isis before being eliminated by Faby.

-In February 2023, Vaquer formed a tag team with Zeuxis, defeating Las Chicas Indomables (La Jarochita and Lluvia) on March 21 to become the first Occidente Women's Tag Team Champions, marking Vaquer's first title in CMLL.
-On September 16, at the CMLL 90th Anniversary Show, Vaquer and Zeuxis defeated Las Chicas Indomables again, this time to become the first CMLL World Women's Tag Team Champions.
-On September 29, at Noche de Campeones, Vaquer defeated La Catalina to win the vacant CMLL World Women's Championship.
-On November 14, Vaquer had her first successful World Women's Championship defense, defeating Lluvia.
-On July 10, 2024, it was revealed that Vaquer was leaving CMLL after five years with the company, due to personal reasons, with both the CMLL World Women's Championship and CMLL World Women's Tag Team Championships being vacated in the process.
+Vaquer formed a tag team with the returning Zeuxis on 10 February 2023, defeating Marcela and Sugehit.
+She participated in the Copa Irma Gonzáles at Homenaje a Dos Leyendas ("Homage to Two Legends") on 17 March, but was eliminated by Isis.
+Four days later, she and Zeuxis defeated Las Chicas Indomables ("The Untamed Girls"; La Jarochita and Lluvia) in a tournament final to become the first Occidente Women's Tag Team Champions, marking Vaquer's first title in CMLL.
+At the CMLL 90th Anniversary Show on 16 September, they again defeated Las Chicas Indomables in another tournament final to become the inaugural CMLL World Women's Tag Team Champions.

+At Noche de Campeones ("Night of Champions") on 29 September, Vaquer defeated La Catalina to win the vacant CMLL World Women's Championship.
+She made her first successful title defense against Lluvia on 14 November.
+On 1 December, she retained the title against Tessa Blanchard, who attacked Vaquer after the match, starting a feud between the two.
+At Sin Salida ("No Escape") on 1 January 2024, Vaquer, Zeuxis and Marcela lost to Blanchard, Isis and Andrómeda.
+On 16 February, she and Zeuxis successfully defended the CMLL World Women's Tag Team Championship against Blanchard and Lady Frost.
+At Homenaje a Dos Leyendas on 29 March, they teamed with Lluvia in a loss to Blanchard, La Catalina and Willow Nightingale, who pinned Vaquer.
+She wrestled her final match in CMLL on 9 July, defeating Blanchard; the two hugged after the match to end their feud.
+The next day, it was revealed that Vaquer was leaving CMLL due to personal reasons, with both the CMLL World Women's Championship and CMLL World Women's Tag Team Championship being vacated in the process.